 (b) Mental Health - We are undertaking a review of our partnership arrangements and a new partnership agreement with our provider has been put in place to support the delivery of the outcomes of this review as they emerge.
-The intention is to ensure that we provide effective support for adults in the most efficient manner possible, ensuring they are receiving the least restrictive but appropriate levels of support to meet their needs, support and enable their recovery and build resilience.
+The intention is to ensure that we provide effective support for adults in the most efficient manner possible, ensuring they are receiving the least restrictive but appropriate levels of support to meet their needs, and enable their recovery and build resilience.
 This approach will promote better outcomes for the adults and allow us to use our resources more efficiently.
+It will reduce the length of stay in hospital or other setting, and have the supported living available, with an active plan to enable the move on to independence.
+We are also enhancing provision so that there is a wider range - from intensive support to lower intensity support.
+This promotes independence for the adults and means that more people will be supported in lower cost accommodation suitable to their needs.

-It is anticipated that this review will generate efficiencies of some £647,000 in 2022/23 whilst allowing us to continue to fully meet our legal obligations and provide more person centred support for individual adults for example through the development of more flexible accommodation options that better reflect individual needs.
+It is anticipated that this review will generate efficiencies of some £500,000 in 2023/24 whilst allowing us to continue to fully meet our legal obligations and provide more person centred support for individual adults for example through the development of more flexible accommodation options that better reflect individual needs at the time of presentation and as their recovery progresses and they regain more independence.

-- (c) Technology, and Information Advice and Guidance (IAG) In July 2021 the Council launched a new county-wide care technology service to ensure that people have a better technology support offer from the Council to enable them to live independently and to prevent the escalation of needs.
+(c) Technology, and Information Advice and Guidance (IAG) -

+In July 2021 the Council launched a new county-wide care technology service to ensure that people have a better technology support offer from the Council to enable them to live independently and to prevent the escalation of needs.
 This is a key enabler to helping the Council fulfil its Care Act 2014 duties to prevent, reduce and delay the onset of care needs and can reduce:

 - the need for Hospital admission

 - the need for residential care

 - the need for increased domiciliary care packages

-- loss of independence
+- loss of independence.

 Care technology can support people of all ages, including working age adults with learning disabilities, older people, and those with physical and sensory impairments.
 We will only use technology solutions to meet need where we have assessed this option as being safe and appropriate for the adult.
 Where it is not appropriate, we will ensure alternative support is offered where the adult has been assessed as having eligible needs in line with provisions of the Care Act 2014.